 If you don't already have one, make sure that your base has a table that includes your project budget and current spend.
 Remember to include a currency field!
 Set up a formula field to calculate remaining spend by subtracting the current spend from the total budget.

-Once you've added the chart block, you can tweak the settings to match your needs.
+Once you've added the chart app, you can tweak the settings to match your needs.
 Of these three types of graphs, a bar chart is best suited to comparing between different groups, so we suggest a bar chart for comparing spend by project.
 But of course, you can pick whichever type you want.
 If you're doing a bar chart, we recommend that the X-axis be the name of the video project, while the Y-axis should be the formula field showing remaining spend.

 Auto-tag your costume library